rooneyshuman/ChocAn_Data_Processing_Tool/README.md

 Please select an option:

 ```
-4.1) Create Service Record
+#### 4.1) Create Service Record
-Providers need to put valid member IDs in the member database.
+Providers will be prompted to enter the member ID of their client.

 `Please enter member ID: `

-If the providers enter invalid IDs, the program prompts the error massages to guide them.

-`Please enter 9 digits.
-Member ID's begin with '6': `

-Since member ID is verified, providers need to enter the valid service record date.
+After the member ID is verified, providers need to enter the service date.

 `Please enter a date (MM-DD-YYYY):`

-After the valid date is put, the list of the available service information will show up.
-Here is an example.
+After a valid date has been entered, an alphabetical list of provider services will be displayed.

 ```--------------------------------------------
 Service name: Addiction Consultation